AaronFAN20x3/AaronFAN20x3.github.io/README.md

-# ELEC4630 Xinchuan Fan's Github Pages Blog
+# Xinchuan Fan's Github Pages Blog

 This is the repository for Xinchuan's blog!
+This blog uses Jeckll to create the static pages.